GeorgeTza90/Portfolio/react-commercial-1/README.md

 - comment on comment system
 - admin check for users
 - create post, if admin feature
-- css style fixes for smartphone view and more...
+- css style fixes for smartphone view and more...(Changes have been made in react-commercial-1b)

 ## Thank you very much!!!